Who would you be if you didn't have your name?

 National Celebrate Your Name Week has been inspiring people to explore and celebrate their names since 1997!
 Every day has a different focus to help you get to know your name.

 Celebrate Your Name Week runs Sunday through Saturday each first full week of March.
-This year, it's March 2-8!
+This year, it's March 1-7!
 Here are suggested activities:

-Sunday, March 2 - Namesake Day: Today, explore where you got your name and if you were named after a particular person, place, etc. Plus, try using Google (or another search engine) to see if there are other people with the same name as yours!
+Sunday, March 1 - Namesake Day: Today, explore where you got your name and if you were named after a particular person, place, etc. Ask a parent or relative what they remember and how they may have made a decision.
+Plus, try using Google (or another search engine) to see if there are other people with the same name as yours!
+How are they similar and differnt than you?

 *International Name Day*